devarogundade/fleep/README.md

     The testnet mode also let users to practice with test tokens and fake fees before going live and reduce risks.

 - # Buy/Sell Crypto with Local Currencies
+    Seamless peer to peer trade of cryptocurrencies and local currencies.
+Powered by Xend bridge.

 - # Localization
     Redefining decentralized finance, bring it closer to many Africans in their local languages.